-In addition to this diagnostic test, all MA applicants are required to submit their ideas for the research they would like to conduct if their applications are successful.
-These ideas should be between 3⁄4 of a page and 2 pages in length (1.5pt paragraph spacing, font size 12pt).
-Please note that the research ideas submitted at this stage of the application process are not necessarily the applicant's final, set-in-stone ideas; these ideas may, of course, change during the following year, provided that the student has been accepted into the MA programme.
+All MA (not PGDip) applicants are required to submit their ideas for the research they would like to conduct if their applications are successful.
+These ideas should be between 500 and 1000 words (1.5pt paragraph spacing, Times New Roman font size 12pt).
+Please note that the MA research ideas submitted at this stage of the application process are not necessarily one's final, set-in-stone ideas; these ideas may, of course, change during the following year, provided that the student has been accepted into the MA in Intercultural Communication programme.

-MB: When you draft your research ideas, please bear in mind the fields of study in which our members of staff are experts (see section A, paragraph 2 of this prospectus).
-The Department unfortunately will not be able to help you further your research if you are planning on conducting the research for your MA degree outside of these fields.
+NB: When you draft your research ideas, please bear in mind the fields of study in which our members of staff are experts (see section A, paragraph 2 of this prospectus).
+The Department will unfortunately not be able to help you further your research if you are planning on conducting the research for your MA degree outside of these fields.